Austria–Russia relations: Austrian and Russian Empires

 In 1804 Austria was proclaimed an Empire and after the Congress of Vienna the great reactionary powers of Europe pledged to work together to keep revolution at bay, and Austria and Russia were the greatest defenders of the Vienna settlement.

 After 1815 Austria's policy as set by Klemens von Metternich was based on a realistic acceptance of Russia's political predominance in Moldavia and Wallachia.
 He obtained from Tsar Nicholas I some economic concessions during the 1830s.
 The two powers began to co-operate, with the mutual aim of preserving the status quo.

+1833 Münchengrätz Convention held meeting was a pivotal moment in European diplomacy, where the Russian and Austrian empires agreed to cooperate in sustaining the Ottoman Empire against collapse.
+The treaty's first secret article explicitly stated that Russia and Austria would cooperate to prevent the "Pasha of Egypt" from any direct or indirect extension of authority over the Ottoman Empire's European provinces.
+The second secret article stipulated that, should the Ottoman Empire collapse, the two imperial courts would act in concert in all matters regarding the establishment of a new order.
+This agreement was a response to the recent events in Egypt and aimed to prevent further destabilization of the Ottoman Empire.

 The Revolutions of 1848 shook the Habsburg lands, and the Hungarian lands declared their independence.
-Russia intervened by invading Hungary to suppress the revolutions and restore Habsburg sovereignty.
+Russia intervened by invading Hungary to suppress the revolutions and restore Habsburg sovereignty, under Prince Felix of Schwarzenberg.